nitesh-1507/nitesh-1507.github.io/README.md

      - [Power curve modeling](https://github.com/nitesh-1507/Power-curve-modelling-and-performance-evaluation-of-wind-energy-data): The methods used to model the wind energy data are KNN, Splines, Gaussian Process, Kernel Regression.
 Since the data set was that of time series, various resolutions were considered and compared, such as 10 minutes average, 1 minute average, downsampling etc. The RMSE obtained by above methods outperformed industry accepted methodolgy - Binning.

      - [Feature Engineering using Xgboost](https://github.com/nitesh-1507/Data-mining-and-feature-engineering-of-wind-energy-data-using-Xgboost): In normal practices, not every information is important, similarly each of the features does not add to the story telling.
-Initial filtering of features is done using correlation plot, and histogram similarity analysis.
+Initial filtering of features were done using correlation plot, and histogram similarity analysis.
 Doing so, reduced the numbr of features from 190 to approximately 35.
-Further Xgboost was applied to extract the important features using importance value, which reduced the number to 9 features.
-Also new features like standard deviation and turbulence intensity are engineered.
+Further Xgboost was applied to extract the important fetures using importance value, which reduced the number to 10 features.
+Also new features like standard deviation and turbulence intensity were engineered.

      - [Spatial and Temporal effect on Turbine performance](https://github.com/nitesh-1507/Spatial-and-Temporal-effect-on-turbine-performance): Space and time play a key role in quantifying performance comparison, since the environmental conditions changes with respect to both.
-The performance quantification is carried out for entire farm, keeping one of the turbine as a reference.
+The performance quantification was carried out for entire farm, keeping one of the turbine as a reference.
 The methods used to accomplish are covariate matching, hypothesis testing using gaussian process.

 - ### Online Courses